L9Manuel9/cybersecurity-skills/skills-projects/Advanced Network & Data Exfiltration/README.md

 # SSL Stripping with Bettercap

 ## Objective/Overview
-- Exploit encryption downgrades using Bettercap to convert HTTPS traffic to HTTP, exposing it to interception and potential manipulation.
+- Remove encryption with Bettercap to change HTTPS to HTTP traffic for data inspection.

 ## Tools & Techniques

-- Bettercap for network packet manipulation and modem ARP spoofing
+- Bettercap for network packets as well as modem ARP spoofing
 - HTTP vs. HTTPS protocol understanding
-- Monitoring and MitM attack techniques
+- Methods for network inspection or MitM attacks

 ## Implementation Steps
-- Set up Bettercap with appropriate network interface settings in a controlled lab environment.
+- Configure Bettercap with network settings in a test lab.
-- Enable ARP spoofing to position yourself as a man-in-the-middle between the target and the gateway.
+- Start ARP spoofing to act as a bridge between target or gateway.
-- Activate the sslstrip module, redirecting HTTPS requests to HTTP while logging the traffic.
+- Turn on sslstrip to convert web traffic to HTTP with logs.
-- Analyze intercepted HTTP traffic for sensitive data like login credentials or session tokens.
+- Search HTTP data for passwords or session data.
-- Report findings and recommend implementing HSTS (HTTP Strict Transport Security) and user education on secure browsing practices.
+- Document results and propose HSTS adoption along with better user training on secure browsing practices.

 ## Key Takeaways
-- Demonstrates the significant risk posed by improper encryption and HTTP usage.
+- This case shows how unsafe encryption and HTTP can put systems at risk.
-- Highlights the importance of enforcing HSTS and securing DNS records to prevent similar attacks.
+- HSTS enforcement along with secure DNS records help block such attacks.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010